jeremyleitmeyer/doujin-bot/README.md

 ## Installation

 To use this bot clone the repository and create your own discord app.
-Use the token from you app where process.env.BOT_TOKEN is and then run it !
+Use the token from your app where process.env.BOT_TOKEN is and then run it !

+NOTE: I currently have the !play permissions set to an ENV variable.
+You can choose to do what you want with that.
+Its set to my userID.
+May add permissions/roles later.

 ## Usage

-!sauce takes the last image url or attachment posted in that channel and searches it through saucenao.com's api.  !find <tag_name> uses gelbooru to return an image related to the tag name.
+!sauce takes the last image url or attachment posted in that channel and searches it through saucenao.com's api.  !find <tag_name> uses gelbooru to return an image related to the tag name.  !play sets the Playing: status !help returns basically this !

 ## Contributing